On the Abel-N\"orlund-Voronoi summability and instability of rational maps: Motivation and main results

-First we discuss some weaker conditions on the behavior of $\sigma(c)$, for $c\in J(R), $ that include many instances of (1), (2) and (3) above.
-Instead of the sequence of barycenters we consider a more general situation, namely a sequence of Abel averages.
+\textbf{Voronoi measures}.
+First we discuss some weak conditions on the behavior of $\sigma(c)$, for $c\in J(R)$, that include many instances of the cases (1), (2) and (3) of the thrichotomy above.
+In order to do so, we consider averaged sequences of the spectrum, that is, the N\"orlund-Voronoi averages.
+The construction of such averages uses the so-called N\"orlund summability method which was firstly published by G. Voronoi in 1902.
+An english version of Voronoi's work can be found at \cite{VoronoiSums}.